GlasgowEmbedded/glasgow/README.md

 **Let's chat!
 [Our IRC channel is #glasgow at freenode.net](https://webchat.freenode.net/?channels=glasgow).**

-**Important note: if you are looking to assemble boards yourself, wait until revC1 is finalized.**
+**Important note: if you are looking to assemble boards yourself, use only revC1.**

 ## What is Glasgow?